I2PC/neoantigenPrediction/Task4/README.txt

 - The paralell parts are commented out
 - Gives the same results for the sliding windows as the paralell version
 - It is slower than the paralell version
+- Only retunrs 30aa_window,and label (no parent protein nor window id)

 # remove_repeated.py
 - Remove duplicates and contradictory windows (same 30_aas chains labeled 0 and 1) from training set